 Six friends gather at a site of their shared childhood: They drink, they laugh, but most importantly, they admit things they’ve never before had the courage to say.
-In a time where the heroes of the past exist less and less, the young women must support each other as they independently become the heroes they need.
 Inspired by the seemingly incomprehensible decision of their friend, the girls make a pact to shed their traumas and bad habits and start afresh.
 With the honesty and intimacy of a death bed, Clean Slate allows the audience to eavesdrop on a brave, messy, and above all authentic portrait of millennial sisterhood.

 This translation is commissioned and developed by Playwrights' Workshop Montreal's Cole Foundation Emerging Translator program.

 CKUT Interview with Director Lesley Baker, click here.